gthvn1/agame/README.md

-# OCRay
+# OPong

-Try to write a "game" in OCaml using Raylib...
+Try to write a "pong game" in OCaml using Raylib...

 # Installation
 - we created a new switch locally for the project